datastackacademy/data-engineering-101/week_1/ep3/README.md

 ### Step 4: Make and Commit Changes in the Files

 - Put whatever you want in the files, and save the changes.
-- Add the files the Git staging area:
+- Add the files to the Git staging area:
 ```
 git add <file_name> <file_name>
 ```